FailAcademy/learning/adp-london/_lessons/week-02/03-graphql-apis.md

 - Identify the six different scalar types in GraphQL.
 - Write data server-side using mutations.
 - Name three different ways to keep the client and server in sync with GraphQL.
-- Install and use Apollo Client and Apollo Server in a project.
+- Install and use Apollo Server in a project.
+- Use GraphQL Playground as a client to explore a GraphQL API.

 ---